imclab/P2pCore/readme.md

     P2pEncrypt p2pReceiveHandler decryptString='hello 1'
     P2pEncrypt p2pReceiveHandler decryptString='hello 2'

-Mode B: Random string matching (here: "rendesvouz") can be used as an alternative to fingerprint matching:
+Mode B: Run P2pEncrypt with three arguments: 1. the name of the folder containing the remote public keys.
+2. a dash to indicate that no key shall be used for client matching.
+3. a random string.
+Random string matching (here: "rendesvouz") can be used as an alternative to fingerprint matching:

     ./run timur.p2pCore.P2pEncrypt keysAlice - rendesvouz
     ./run timur.p2pCore.P2pEncrypt keysBob - rendesvouz

-For this, P2pEncrypt requires three arguments: 1. the name of the folder containing the remote public keys.
-2. a dash to indicate that no key shall be used for client matching.
-3. a unique matching string.
-Both clients need to enter the exact same string, in order to get matched.
-The advantage of using random Rendesvouz strings for matching, is that the relay server will not see any key fingerprints and therefor has no means to identify who is sending the request.
+In order to get matched, both clients must use the exact same string.
+The idea behind random string matching is, that the relay server will not see any client specific information (such as key fingerprints) and therefor has no means to identify who is sending the request.
+Key fingerprints are then exchanged between the clients, as soon as a direct p2p link becomes available.
+The fingerprints are immediately used to find and load the corresponding complete public keys, which is then used for end-to-end encryption.
+Here is Bob's session log:

     P2pEncrypt fullLocalKeyName=keysBob/key.pub used for fingerprint matching
     P2pEncrypt matching clients with rendezvous string 'rendesvouz'